ttf-1234/clms_hrsi_api_advanced_processing/README.md

 This repository provides an automated pipeline for downloading, processing, and filtering Copernicus Land Monitoring Service (CLMS) High Resolution Snow & Ice (HRSI) products.
 The workflow includes tile selection, data download, unzipping, mosaicking, reclassification, resampling, and cloud coverage filtering, all configurable via a central `config.py` file.

+The pipeline is designed for reproducible, large-scale processing of Sentinel-2 based snow products for a user-defined area of interest (AOI).
+For more information about the CLMS snow products, visit the [Copernicus Land Monitoring Service Snow Products page](https://land.copernicus.eu/en/products/snow).

 ## Installation

 1. **Clone the repository:**